ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 {"MESSAGE":"HELLO"}
 ```

-If you want to check the logs of the execusion, you have to go to `echo` lambda function in the portal then click on Monitor tab and Logs button.
+If you want to check the logs of the execution, you have to go to `echo` lambda function in the portal then click on Monitor tab and Logs button.

 ## More Samples